- Home

 Green tea and oolong tea (traditional Chinese tea) have been shown to increase metabolism speed by around 4-5%.

 These teas help to convert some of the fat stored in our bodies into free fatty acids, which can increase fat burning by around 10-17%.
-Plus, since green and oolong tea are so low in calories, they can also be a handy tool for weight loss and weight maintenance.
+Plus, since green and oolong tea are so low in calories, they can also be handy for weight loss and maintenance.

 7. Introduce more spicy foods into your diet

 Peppers contain capsaicin, which is a substance known to boost metabolism.
-However, due to its strong taste, the majority of people can’t tolerate eating this spice at the dose required for it to have a significant effect.
+However, due to its strong taste, most people can’t tolerate eating it at the dose required for it to have a significant effect.

-But, this study of capsaicin (eaten at normal doses) suggests that eating peppers would still burn around 10 additional calories each meal.
-Over a period of 6.5 years, this would account for about one pound of weight loss for a man of average weight.
+But this study of capsaicin (eaten at normal doses) suggests that eating peppers would still burn around 10 additional calories per meal.
+Over 6.5 years, this would account for about one pound of weight loss for a man of average weight.

 While the effect of adding spices to your food may be quite small, incorporating more over time can lead to small advantages when combined with other metabolism-boosting strategies.